-In summary, the use of enabling technologies could assist surgeons, exploring alternative alignment philosophies and, eventually, may lead to conclusions on the optimal alignment for each patient — further improving patient outcomes.
+In summary, the use of enabling technologies could assist surgeons exploring alternative alignment philosophies.
+Eventually these technologies may lead to conclusions on the optimal alignment for each patient — further improving patient outcomes.

 Today’s surgeons have a range of technologies that can help them to execute surgery with improved precision.
 Access to these technologies depends on the surgeon’s choice and hospital budget.

 In combination with 3D pre-operative planning, personalized guides remain a cost-effective and easily accessible technology to any surgeon aiming to optimize TKA procedures with low initial investment costs.

 Goyal N, Patel AR, Yaffe MA, Luo MY, Stulberg SD.
 Does Implant Design Influence the Accuracy of Patient Specific Instrumentation in Total Knee Arthroplasty?
 J Arthroplasty.
 2015;30(9):1526-30.

 Stronach BM, Pelt CE, Erickson J, Peters CL.
 Patient-specific total knee arthroplasty required frequent surgeon-directed changes.
 Clin Orthop Relat Res.
 2013;471(1):169-74.